On Finiteness of Stationary Configurations of the Planar Five-vortex Problem: Abstract

 \section{Abstract}

-For the planar five-vortex problem, we show that there are finitely many relative equilibria (uniformly rotating configurations) and collapse configurations, except perhaps if the vorticities satisfy some explicitly given algebraic constraints.
-In particular, if the vorticities are of the same sign, we show the number of relative equilibria and collapse configurations are finite.
+{ The finiteness problem of stationary configurations for the planar five-vortex problem is considered in this paper.
+The numbers of equilibria and rigidly translating configurations are shown to be at most 6 and 24 respectively.
+The numbers of relative equilibria and collapse configurations are shown to be finite, except perhaps if the 5-tuple of vorticities belongs to a given codimension 2 subvariety of the vorticity space.
+In particular, if the vorticities are of the same sign, the number of stationary configurations is finite. }